EdiFabric/X12.NET/README.md

 #### [X12 Templates](https://sowl.co/nfHiX)
 ----

-With the EDI Tools for .NET you can:
+With EDI Tools for .NET you can:

 * Parse\Read\Translate any EDI file
 * Create\Write\Generate EDI files